Skip to main content

 What if my offence has no Canadian equivalent?+

 If there is no equivalent offence under Canadian law, the dual criminality principle means the conviction generally does not create inadmissibility.
-However, this assessment should be confirmed by a licensed immigration lawyer.
+However, this should be confirmed by a licensed immigration lawyer.

 Does the sentence I received matter?+